Jose K. Mani

-Jose Karingozhackal Mani (born 29 May 1965) is an Indian politician and Member of Parliament, Rajya Sabha and former Member of Parliament, Lok Sabha from Kerala.
+Jose Karingozhackal Mani (born 29 May 1965) is an Indian politician and MP (Rajya Sabha) and former MP (Lok Sabha) from Kerala.
 He is the son of veteran politician K. M. Mani and the Chairman of Kerala Congress (M).

-Political career
+Political Life

-He unsuccessfully contested in the parliament election in 2004 from Muvattupuzha constituency, losing to P. C. Thomas.
+He unsuccessfully contested the parliament election in 2004 from Muvattupuzha constituency, losing to P. C. Thomas who contested as the candidate of National Democratic Alliance (NDA).
 In 2007, he was elected as the General Secretary of Kerala Congress (Mani) party.
 He won the 2009 Lok Sabha election from the Kottayam constituency, by a margin of more than 70,000 votes over K. Suresh Kurup of CPI(M).
 He was re-elected in 2014 with a winning margin of 120,599 over Mathew T. Thomas of JD(S).

-Jose was a Member of the Lok Sabha Committee on Transport, Tourism and Culture for the 15th Lok Sabha.
-He is the Chairman of Centre for Reform and Research, a youth empowerment society.
 He is also the President of Vikasana Sena, a youth association associated with Prateeksha Rotary Centre for Mentally Challenged Children.

 As Chairman of Kerala Congress (M)

-After the death of Kerala Congress (M) chairman K.M Mani, a power struggle erupted in the party between Jose K. Mani faction and P. J. Joseph faction.
+After the death of KEC(M) chairman K.M Mani, a power struggle erupted in the party between Jose K. Mani faction and P. J. Joseph faction.
 The Election Commission intervened and ruled in favor of Jose K Mani.
 Later, the faction led by P.J Joseph merged with Kerala Congress and faction led by Jose K Mani elected K.M Mani's son Jose K Mani as the Chairman of Kerala Congress (M).

 Expulsion from UDF

 After the death of KM Mani, as per a previous agreement, UDF asked the Mani faction to give up the post of Kottayam District Panchayat presidency which they dismissed.
-UDF expelled Kerala Congress (M) from the alliance on June 30, 2020 citing the District Panchayat presidency dispute.
-Later, Jose K. Mani and his party Kerala Congress (M), joined the Left Democratic Front (Kerala) in October 2020.
+UDF expelled KEC(M) from the alliance on 30 June 2020 citing the District Panchayat presidency dispute.
+Later, Jose K. Mani and his party KEC(M), joined the LDF(Kerala) in October 2020.

 With Left Democratic Front (2020-Present)

 Kerala Congress (M) joined hands with the LDF for the 2020 Kerala local elections held in December and also for the 2021 Kerala Legislative Assembly election.
-It is alleged that KEC(M) allowed a CPI(M) party member to contest as a KEC(M) candidate in the Piravom (State Assembly constituency).
+It is alleged that KC(M) allowed a CPI(M) party member to contest as a KEC(M) candidate in the Piravom (State Assembly constituency).
 During the 2021 Kerala Legislative Assembly election, Jose K. Mani was defeated from Pala constituency for more than 15,000 votes to the UDF candidate Mani C. Kappan.